-As fighting rages in Nagorno-Karabakh, coronavirus spreads
+Coronavirus spreads in Nagorno-Karabakh amid heavy fighting

-STEPANAKERT, Nagorno-Karabakh (AP) — People infected with the coronavirus pack into cold basements along with the healthy to hide from artillery fire in Nagorno-Karabakh, while doctors who have tested positive do surgery on those wounded in the shelling.
-These are the grim realities of the pandemic in a region beset by weeks of heavy fighting.
+STEPANAKERT, Nagorno-Karabakh (AP) — People who are sick with the coronavirus pack into chilly basements alongside the healthy to hide from artillery fire.
+The local health minister who tested positive keeps working, despite a fever and pneumonia.
+Doctors with the virus perform surgery on the wounded.

+These are the grim realities of the pandemic in Nagorno-Karabakh, a separatist region in the South Caucasus mountains beset by weeks of heavy fighting between Armenian and Azerbaijani forces.

+“We just don’t have time to think about coronavirus,” said Irina Musaelyan, a resident of the regional capital of Stepanakert who was sheltering in a basement with her neighbors.

-Nagorno-Karabakh, which lies within Azerbaijan but has been under the control of ethnic Armenian forces backed by Armenia for more than a quarter-century, is facing the largest escalation of hostilities since a war there ended in 1994.
-In just over three weeks, hundreds of people have been killed.
-Two attempts at cease-fires have failed to stop the conflict.
+Nagorno-Karabakh lies within Azerbaijan but has been under the control of ethnic Armenian forces backed by Armenia for more than a quarter-century.
+It is facing the largest escalation of fighting since a war there ended in 1994, with hundreds killed since Sept.
+27. Two attempts at cease-fires have failed.

-The fighting has diverted the region’s scarce resources from containing the outbreak, which spread unchecked during the first two weeks of fighting that began on Sept.
-27.
+The fighting has diverted the region’s scarce resources from containing the virus, which spread unchecked amid artillery fire and drone attacks that have people spending many hours in overcrowded bunkers, whether they are sick or healthy.
+Contact tracing has ground to a halt.

-Contact-tracing ground to a halt, and intense artillery and rocket strikes forced people into overcrowded bunkers, where it was impossible to separate the sick from the healthy.
-Health workers have been hit particularly hard.

-“Almost everyone got infected, some had it in a light form and others in a more serious one,” Malvina Badalyan, chief doctor at the infectious disease clinic in the regional capital of Stepanakert, said of health workers in the region.
+“Almost everyone got infected.
+Some had it in a light form and others in a more serious one,” Dr. Malvina Badalyan, head of the infectious disease clinic in Stepanakert, said of the region’s health workers.

-But in the middle of a war, with wounded people flooding into hospitals, there’s nothing to do but keep working.
+But in the middle of a war, with wounded flooding into hospitals, there’s nothing to do but keep working.

 “Many doctors and nurses knew that they were infected, but they kept mum about it,” said Ararat Ohanjanyan, the health minister for Nagorno-Karabakh’s regional government.
-“They may lie down in a corner to bring the fever down and then get up and continue to perform surgeries.”
+“They may lie down in a corner to bring the fever down and then get up and continue to perform operations.”

 “No one has the right now to step aside,” he added.